It started off as an innocent little thing, a YouTube

 is yet another chapter of The Slender Man Mythos

 .
 Noah documents himself after finding something much worse in his videos.
 As per Slender Man videos, it's...pretty frightening.

 Can be watched here

 account, but when Formspring was thought to be shutting down, he also made an ask.fm

 account.
 Interviews with creator Adam Rosner can be found here Media Meltdown Interview

 or here (The other interview is down thanks to Mega Upload

 no longer existing, however Adam, the creator, will soon post it with his own special touch on his own channel.)

 The story provides examples of:

-- Arson, Murder, and Jaywalking: HABIT has been shown to be a bad guy by torturing people physically and psychologically, killing them in brutal and painful ways, and...sending Noah (who is Jewish) a letter with a Christmas decoration around the border.
+- Arson, Murder, and Jaywalking: HABIT has been shown to be a bad guy by torturing people physically and psychologically, killing them in brutal and painful ways, and...sending Noah (who is Jewish) a letter with a Christmas-themed border.